TheOneHyer/aspgen/README.md

 and guess the average time in seconds required to guess a generated or user-provided password at a given passwords/sec guess speed.
-This calculation assumes that your password is randomly generated; a randomly generated password of X possible possible combinations assumes an uniform distribution.
+This calculation assumes that your password is randomly generated; a randomly generated password of X possible combinations assumes an uniform distribution.
 Thus, on average, guessing any single password requires guessing half of all possible password combinations.
 Ultimately, this means that guessing any single password requires enough